bjdash/apic-docs/README.md

 Dashboard allows you to create/manage teams, publish API documentation with third-party developers etc with a lot of new features soon to be added like saving and sharing reports.
 [Know more about Dashboard](/dashboard.md).

-**NB:** Except for dashboard rest op the modules can be used offline.
-Also note that Dashboard can only be accessed if the user is registered with APIC and is currently logged in to the instance.
+**NB:** Except for dashboard rest of the modules can be used offline.
+Also note that Dashboard can only be accessed if the user is registered with APIC and is currently logged in.

 ### What's next?